 Admitting that you have a drug or alcohol addiction can be one of the hardest things you will ever do.
-It can be difficult to recognise the signs of addiction without ourselves, and it is often up to concerned family members or friends to spot the symptoms and encourage you to change your ways.

 Once you acknowledge that you have a problem, you will be able to seek help and learn how to face uncomfortable situations and memories without turning to substances.

 If you can relate to some of the below statements, you may have a drug or alcohol addiction and will benefit from attending rehab in Bath.

 - I have attempted to reduce or completely stop using drugs or alcohol and have been unable to.

 - I have experienced negative consequences due to my drug or alcohol use but continue to repeat the behaviour.

 - I have noticed that I need to increase the dosage and/or the frequency of ingestion in order to experience the same effects.